RedHatInsights/insights-CI-examples/README.md

 This repository contains information to help you integrate Insights docker-format image scanning into a build or CI/CD pipeline.
-See the examples directory for sample code.
+See the README files in each examples for more information.
+Generally, the insights integration code is in the associated gulpfiles.

 ## Introduction